 Getting To Know the Cascades – The Basics

 Mount Hood is the largest mountain in Oregon coming in at 11,249 feet, and overlooks the city of Portland, making it a popular destination for year-round recreation.
-Though the city of Portland may sit at the mountain’s doorsteps, perhaps some of the most scenic views of Hood can be seen from the north shore of the Columbia River in Vancouver, WA.
+Though the city of Portland may sit at the mountain’s doorsteps, perhaps some of the most scenic views of Hood can be seen from the north shore of the Columbia River in Vancouver.
 Whether it’s crossing the Interstate 205 Bridge, strolling along the Columbia River Waterfront Renaissance Trail, or exploring Fort Vancouver National Historic Site, Mount Hood is a frequent backdrop around Vancouver.

 Known for its massive eruption which seized the world’s attention in 1980, Washington’s Mount St. Helens is just an hour and a half drive northeast of Vancouver.
 The famous mountain is hard to overlook with its missing peak and large crater.
 In just over 40 years since its eruption though, the land around the blast zone has bounced back with a resurgence of natural beauty and new activities to enjoy during every season.
 The volcanic vistas have even inspired popular brewers like Loowit Brewing Company to celebrate their Pacific Northwest roots and connection to the volcano.